Skip to content

 Repository Management

-This document explains how Argo CD Repository secrets are synchronized between the principal (control plane) and agents (workload clusters).
+This document explains how Argo CD Repository secrets and Repository Credential Templates (repo-creds) are synchronized between the principal (control plane) and agents (workload clusters).

 Overview

-• Managed agents: Repositories are created on the control plane and distributed to agents that need them.
+• Managed agents: Secrets are created on the control plane and distributed to agents based on AppProject configuration and agent matching patterns.

-• Autonomous agents: Repositories are created and managed locally on the workload cluster.
-The agents will not sync them back to the control plane.
+• Autonomous agents: Secrets are created and managed locally on the workload cluster; they are not synced back to the principal.

 Managed Agent Mode

-In managed mode, repositories are created on the control plane and automatically distributed to workload clusters based on AppProject configuration and agent matching patterns.
+In managed mode, repository secrets are created on the control plane and automatically distributed to workload clusters based on AppProject configuration and agent matching patterns.
 Only project-scoped repositories are reconciled by the principal.

 Creating Repositories